YongZhongLin1/to_do_list/README.md

 ## Getting Started

 1. Clone the project and make sure to run "flutter pub get" in the project before start debug
-2. This project is using Flutter bloc as main structure.
+1. This project is using Flutter bloc as main structure.
+1. The app is made responsive in tablet/phone.
-3. The list is not stored so the list is always clean when open the app
+1. The list is not stored so the list is always clean when open the app

 ## Plans for this app